Imagine you are an anthropologist, posted in a remote village in Papua New Guinea to study how people solve problems.

 Now imagine you are a management scientist, posted in a random corporation to study how they solve problems.
 The company’s revenue stream has been reduced dramatically, and they are on the brink of insolvency.
-Nobody knows what caused the reduction in revenue, and customers seem to ignore their products simply.
-One of the executives says that she has heard about a management consultant from England and proposes to engage him to make sure they avoid insolvency.
+Nobody knows what caused the reduction in revenue, and customers seem to ignore their products.
+One of the executives says that she has heard about a management consultant from England and proposes to engage him in making sure they avoid insolvency.

 The consultant arrives, and everybody is very confident.
 He goes to the organisation, asking questions and studies piles of documents.
 He announces to have found the cause of the reduced revenue and organises motivational sessions that will make things better.
 All employees gather, and they share many great ideas with each other.
 Everybody feels elated, and the next day they go back to work, knowing that the cause for potential financial disaster has been neutralised.
 Pretty soon, cash flow is positive again, and even a small profit is made.
 Some years later you return to the same building only to find a great “For Rent” sign on the door.
 The company recently went bankrupt after all.

 These stories are based on what happens in tribal societies and corporations around the world only the names have been changed to protect the innocent.1 These stories are not a judgement about either shamans or management consultants.
 They both perform essential functions within their social universes.

 Medical anthropologists distinguish between sickness and disease.
 A disease is the physical aspect of a problem whereas illness is a psychological dimension.2 Both consultants and shamans are good at healing sickness but are in most cases not able to heal disease.
 Just like scientific medicine is required to cure disease, a scientific approach is needed to improve companies.